StannisZhou/rna_statistics/README.md

 ```
 to reproduce all the results using cached results in the `intermediate` folder.
 This would open up a browser session and interactively generate all the supplementary results.

+A pre-generated report containing all the results is also available at `report/index.html`.

 # Regenerate all the results from scratch

 To facilitate the exploration of the results, we included cached results in the `intermediate` folder.
 To regenerate all the results from scratch, a few additional external dependicies are needed: